Hartford Drug Charge Lawyer

-In Connecticut, law enforcement and the courts have little tolerance for drug crimes such as possession, intent to distribute, or any other offense.
+In Hartford CT, law enforcement and the courts have little tolerance for drug crimes such as possession, intent to distribute, or any other offense.
 The penalties are stiff, and they can include incarceration, very high fines, and sometimes even life sentences.

 If you have been accused of a drug crime, you need an attorney with the experience and skills to fight fiercely on your behalf.
-As a longtime New Haven drug possession lawyer, I have a 100 percent success rate for first-time offenders and have a long track record of helping those who have been accused of serious drug crimes.
+As a longtime Hartford drug charge defense lawyer, I have a 100 percent success rate for first-time offenders and have a long track record of helping those who have been accused of serious drug crimes.

 Drug Charges I Can Help You Fight